Icom Powers 3Y0K: Ham Radio’s Most Ambitious DXpedition to Remote Bouvet Island (Part 2)

 What does it take to run one of the most ambitious ham radio DXpeditions in history—on one of the harshest and most dangerous islands on the planet?

-Part 2 of this special coverage from Radios in Action by Icom, host Ray Novak, N9JA, Senior Manager at Icom America, spoke with Cezar Trifu, VE3LYC, Co-Leader of the DXpedition.
+In the second installment of this special coverage from Radios in Action by Icom, host Ray Novak, N9JA, Senior Manager at Icom America, speaks with Cezar Trifu, VE3LYC, Co-Leader of the DXpedition.
 Together, they dive into the complex logistics, safety planning, and behind-the-scenes infrastructure that make the 3Y0K activation of Bouvet possible.

 • Safety at the Core: Cezar explains the team’s rigorous hazard assessments, risk mitigation strategies, and the “safety first” philosophy guiding every decision, from helicopter drops to antenna maintenance.